Our products

 Content correct at time of writing 03/08/23.

-John Lewis Finance is not responsible for content contained on external websites.
+John Lewis Money is not responsible for content contained on external websites.
 This article is for promotional or information purposes only.
 You must not rely on it as advice.
 Please contact a financial adviser if you need advice before you buy a financial product or service.

 Learn about what you may need to do to build a positive credit history.